bastelfreak/dotfiles-1/README.md

 * muttrc // My mutt config file
 * crypto // Mutt with PGP
 * vimrc // my vim config file
+* pycalc // a simple calculator for bin, hex, oct and dec in python2
 * weather // please move this to /usr/bin/weather and change the weather ID-code in the conkyrc with http://edg3.co.uk/snippets/weather-location-codes/